Virtual Field Trip

 Reserved School Tour

 Schedule a skillful guide to take your students through the sights and sounds of a working marine lab.
-While on tour, students will see special marine mammals who help scientists investigate how their well-adapted bodies function, and learn how research affects conservation for animals in the wild.
+While on tour, students discover how scientists learn from incredible marine mammals to help conserve their cousins in the wild.
 Marvel at the enormous “Ms. Blue,” one of the world’s largest whale skeletons.
 Discover how whales are suited for life in the sea and how scientists study the largest animals on the planet.
 See Field Trip Logistics & Fees for more information.

-To schedule a Reserved School Tour, visit our Field Trip Calendar for dates currently available.
+To schedule a Reserved School Tour, visit our Field Trip Calendar for dates available.

 Then call (831) 459-3800 to confirm availability and make reservations.
 Reservations should be made at least three weeks in advance year-round, and far in advance for spring.
 Resources for your Field Trip will help you plan for a great visit.

 Self-Guided Exhibit Exploration

-We supply logistical information so you can create your own activities, or select from specially designed activities available on the Resources for your Field Trip page of our website.
+We supply logistical information so you can create your own activities, or select from activities available on the Resources for your Field Trip page of our website.
 Live animals inspire your students to make their own observations and develop questions as scientists do.
 Knowledgeable docents illuminate how researchers work in the lab and in the field.
 Students will learn how marine scientists think and work to understand life in the ocean and the ocean itself.
 Self-guided groups are welcome in the Center’s exhibit hall and immediate surroundings but are not permitted on tours.
 See Field Trip Logistics & Fees for more information.